stig-lang/password-generator/README.md

 ## How to build the project?

 You can use `ng build` to build this project.
 The build artifacts will be stored in the `docs/` directory.
 But i've changed the properties, so normally it will be stored in `dist/projectname` folder.
-You can edit this property in `angular.json` files.
+You can edit this property in `angular.json` file.

 ## Where can I reach the project?